kvshvlin/yourmailproject/reviewshop.md

 - We will collect your artwork, and photograph it.
 - We will showcase it on Instagram, also tag you for exposure and publicity.
-- We handle everyone's complaints, inventory, packaging, return orders, and shipping, so that you can meditate away and lose yourself in spellbound creativity.
+- We handle everyone's complaints, inventory, packaging, return orders, and shipping.

+So that you can meditate away and lose yourself in spellbound creativity.

 **Here's some fine print in bold text**.